ferama/rospo/README.md

 It embeds an ssh server too if you want to reverse proxy a secured shell

-It's meant to make ssh tunnels fun, reliable and understendable again
+It's meant to make ssh tunnels fun and understendable again

 ### Table of Contents
 1. [Why Rospo?](#why-rospo)